maxdoblas/QuickEd/README.md

 ### Approach #2: Install the QuickEd library on the machine

 Alternatively, you could avoid copying any QuickEd files and instead install libraries by running `sudo make install` (check [Building](#building) for exact instructions).
-Now, all you have to do to compile your project is `gcc aligner.cpp -o aligner -lquicked`.
+Now, all you have to do to compile your project is `gcc aligner.c -o aligner -lquicked`.

-> [!NOTE]
-> If you get an error message like `cannot open shared object file: No such file or directory`, ensure your linker includes the path where Quicked is installed.

 ### Approach #3: Use Quicked in your project via CMake as a git submodule